 4 Tips to help manage blood sugar levels

 This will help slow the rate of sugar entering your bloodstream.
 A few examples: A handful of nuts with a piece of fruit, crackers with cheese, and eggs, turkey sausage, avocado, etc. with your morning toast.
-In essence, adopting a diet that is rich in fiber and low in refined carbohydrates and sugar can promote healthy blood sugar levels.
-While meticulously counting carbs is not a long-term goal, it can be helpful, initially.
-Opting for roughly 30-50 grams of carbs, per meal, can help promote balanced blood sugar.
-However, everyone is different.
+In essence, adopting a diet that is rich in fiber and protein can promote healthy blood sugar levels.
 If you’re new to understanding carb intake, let’s work together!
 When it comes to balancing blood sugar spikes, having a health coach, nutrition consultant, or RD—to provide nutritional support—is key.